-Applications for the Callan Gordon Award are currently open.
+Applications for the Callan Gordon Award are currently closed.

 Running every two years, the Callan Gordon Award offers an additional writer a spot as part of our New Writer Awards.